US Congress Handbook, Congressional Directory, Congress Directory, Congress Guide

 The member of Congress who writes legislation and attempts to gain support for it within his or her own party, and across party lines.
 See also Co-sponsor.

-Moderate caucus (officially the “Blue Dog Coalition”) within the House Democratic caucus that emphasizes fiscal responsibility.
-The Blue Dog website is at http://www.house.gov/melancon/BlueDogs/.
+Officially the “Blue Dog Coalition,” the Blue Dog Democrats are a caucus within the House Democratic caucus that emphasizes fiscal responsibility.
+The Blue Dog website is http://www.bluedogdems.com/

-An informal group of members sharing an interest in policy issues.
+An informal group of legislators sharing an interest in policy issues.
 E.g.: the House Surfing Caucus, the Congressional Black Caucus, or the Democratic Caucus.

-An official reprimand from members of either chamber to another member of the Congress or an executive branch official.
+An official reprimand from Members of either chamber to either another Member or an executive branch official.

 The chief administrative officer of the House.
 The clerk is responsible for maintaining legislative records and keeping official voting records.
 The clerk maintains a website at http://clerk.house.gov.